enso-org/enso/README.md

   to learn more and improve your skills.
 - [Keep up with the latest updates](https://medium.com/@enso_org) with our developer blog, or subscribe to the [mailing list](http://eepurl.com/bRru9j).
-- Join us in the [Enso Discord](https://discord.gg/enso) to get help, share use cases, meet the team behind Enso and other Enso users.
+- Join us in the [Enso Discord](https://discord.gg/enso) to get help, share your use cases, meet the team behind Enso and other Enso users.

 <br/>